HappyTramp/implementations/README.md

 # Implementations

-Some implementation of algorithms
+Some implementation of algorithms and other stuff.

 ## Testing

-Unit test made with [Unity](https://www.throwtheswitch.org/unity) and built with [Ceedling](https://www.throwtheswitch.org/ceedling)
+Unit test made with [Unity](https://www.throwtheswitch.org/unity) and built with [Ceedling](https://www.throwtheswitch.org/ceedling).

 Install Ceedling:
 ```